tabby-ai/tabby-ios-sdk/README.md

 let myTestPayment = TabbyCheckoutPayload(merchant_code: "ae", lang: .en, payment: customerPayment)

 ...
 in your CartScreenView etc in .onAppear or viewDidLoad ...
 .onAppear() {
     TabbySDK.shared.configure(forPayment: myTestPayment) { result in
         switch result {
         case .success(let s):
             // 1.
-Do something sith sessionId (this step is optional) print("sessionid: \(s.sessionId)")
+Do something with sessionId (this step is optional) print("sessionId: \(s.sessionId)")
+            // 2.
+Do something with paymentId (this step is optional) print("paymentId: \(s.paymentId)")
             // 2.
 Grab avaibable products from session and enable proper
             // payment method buttons in your UI (this step is required) print("tabby available products: \(s.tabbyProductTypes)")